bitmark-inc/docs/pages/bitmark-references/bitmark-cli/quick-setup.md

 }
 ~~~

-Once this initial setup is complete, all functions of the CLI will be available to use.
+Once this initial setup is complete, all functions of the command-line interface program (CLI) will be available to use.

 Security:
 * During setup you will be asked for a password.
 Make sure it is secure, as it is the only thing that prevents the secret data
   in the file from being decrypted.
 * It is also recommended that the `seed` command be used to display
-  the recovery phrase; print this and carefully store it to allow recovery
+  the recovery phrase for your data; print this and carefully store it to allow recovery
   or to add this account to another computer.

 ## Adding Extra Connections